Updated April 19, 2023

 - Hire a professional coach: If you can afford it, please hire a coach who can help you with your career goal and will make things easy for the career change option.
 There are many things you invest in; why not for a successful career change?

 While browsing the above steps, you may find that some are not baby steps.
 But don’t worry.
 You can chunk them down and make them sub-baby steps.
 If any of the above steps take longer than 30 minutes, divide it into a few sub-steps and take the first one.
 Quite often than not, recognizing something ‘big enough’ is a resistance we all have when we wish to make any change in our life.
 But don’t worry.
 Start with something that seems super easy.
 You can start by tweaking the resume or taking a day off to structure your new career possibility.
 No matter what you do, the most important thing is to start right away toward a successful career change.
 Are you on it?

 I hope this little career counseling has helped you.
 All the best for your career assessment test!

-Here are some articles that will help you to get more detail about the Career Change option and best career test, so just go through the link.
+Here are some articles that will help you get more details about the Career Change option and best career test, so go through the link.